pedrohpontes/OLD-EllipticCurves/README.md

 # EllipticCurves
-A library for dealing with elliptic and adding points in curves and implementations of some elliptic curves algorithms.
-So far we have Lenstra's factorization and ECDSA.
+A Java library for elliptic curves and implementations of some elliptic curves algorithms: Lenstra's factorization and ECDSA.

 # Description
 EllCurve.java: the main class defining elliptic curves.